fastoch/Docker-and-K8s/README.md

 # Setup

 In this course, we will use VS Code with the Docker extension.

-We need to install Docker and Kubernetes (K8s) on Arch Linux.
-For that, we will:
+We also need to install Docker and Kubernetes (K8s).
+On Arch Linux, you need to:
 - update the system,
 - install the docker packages,
 - start the Docker service and enable it to run at boot,